TremeschinArchive/ModularMusicVisualizer/README.md

 # Modular Music Visualizer

-An attempt to make a music visualization software
+An attempt to make a free (as in freedom) and open source music visualization software

 ![Demo image of MMV](repo/demo.jpg)